attdevsupport/att-html5-sdk/README.md

 	except that you may need to look at any error messages to install missing components or dependent gems.
 The messages are not exactly friendly.

-4. One thing that helps is that if you get the rubyGem name approximately right, the gem install would suggest an alternative after a long pause, which usually was correct.
+4. One thing that helps is that if you get the rubyGem name approximately right, the gem install will often suggest an alternative after a long pause, which usually is correct.
+5. You may need to install the thin server <code>gem install thin</code> on top of sinatra, which fixes a bug that prevents sinatra from running.

 ## Creating a new Sample App